itsenock/event/README.md

 Modular architecture

-Reusable components and hooks
+Reusable components and hooks.

-Clean API abstraction
+Clean API abstraction.

 Deployment
 You can deploy using: